us-irs/sat-rs/satrs-example/README.md

 The example project contains components which could also be expected to be part of a production On-Board Software.

-1. A UDP server to receive telecommands and poll telemetry from.
+1. A UDP and TCP server to receive telecommands and poll telemetry from.
 This might be an optional component for an OBSW which is only used during the development phase on ground.
+The TCP server parses space packets by using the CCSDS space packet ID as the packet start delimiter.
 2. A PUS service stack which exposes some functionality conformant with the ECSS PUS service.
 This currently includes the following services:
    - Service 1 for telecommand verification.